mqtt2go/mqtt2go.github.io/mqtt2go-objects.md

 ## Topics Structure
 <p align="justify">
-The topic structure for MQTT objects is in line with the general structure described in 2.1.1.
+The topic structure for MQTT objects is in line with the general structure described in <a href="./mqtt2go-commands#mqtt_topics">MQTT Topics</a>.
 The topic structure is following.
 </p>

 ```